Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Methods

 This architecture allows the model to learn the inverse diffusion using multiple noise levels and also preserves the anatomical structures and spatial consistency.
 Residual learning is integrated along with time conditioning and attention to generate powerful capacity.
-This leads to high-fidelity medical image synthesis.
+This leads to high fidelity medical image synthesis.

-\section{Implementation: Dataset Design}
+\subsection{Implementation: Dataset Design}

-\subsection{Volumetric Data Acquisition and Organization}
+\subsubsection{Volumetric Data Acquisition and Organization}

-The dataset employed in this study involves paired volumetric CBCT and planning CT images, collected for individual patients in three-dimensional (3D) form.
+The dataset employed in this study involves paired volumetric CBCT and planning CT images, collected for individual patients in three dimensional (3D) form.
 Let $\*x_i^c \in \mathbb{R}^{D \times H \times W}$ and $\*x_i \in \mathbb{R}^{D' \times H' \times W'}$ denote the volumetric CBCT and CT scans for the $i$-th patient, respectively.
-Due to inter-patient variability in slice depth ($D$), spatial resolution, and field-of-view, all volumes undergo a standard preprocessing pipeline.
+Due to inter patient variability in slice depth ($D$), spatial resolution, and field of view, all volumes undergo a standard preprocessing pipeline.
 This helps in ensuring uniformity.

 The implementation design involves a complete pipeline, including data preprocessing, normalization, and sampling at the first stage for preparing CBCT and CT slices.
-These are then subjected to the training of the diffusion-based generative framework.
+These are then subjected to the training of the diffusion based generative framework.
 The preprocessing protocol ensures that the inconsistencies associated with the geometry, intensity normalization, and anatomical alignments are addressed.
-These are essential for developing a stable convergence model for high-capacity generative models in the clinical imaging context.
+These are essential for developing a stable convergence model for high capacity generative models in the clinical imaging context.

-\subsection{Cropping and Spatial Refinement}
+\subsubsection{Cropping and Spatial Refinement}